nathanielburman/comedy-wars-2002-2019/README.md

 Answer this: What is your favorite 'Bash the Bush' joke?
 I need you to find me the BEST(tm) anti President Bush joke from an anti-comedian!

 Ricky Gervais reminds me of Spaghetti in the bathtub.
 Spaghetti monster.
+Lotsa Spaghetti!